Matzefritz/HiWonder_MentorPi/docs/documentation.md

 ## calibration
 The package contains:
 - the calibration files for the IMU
-- the launch files and python scripts for the angular and linear velocity calibration (Note: the calibration file for the angular and linear velocity calibration is not stored in calibration, instead it is stored under `driver/controller/config/calibrate_params.yaml`)
+- the launch files and python scripts for the angular and linear velocity calibration (Note: the calibration file for the angular and linear velocity calibration is not stored in the `calibration` package, instead it is stored under `driver/controller/config/calibrate_params.yaml`)

 ## driver
 This folder contains the code necessary to communicated with Hiwonders extension board.
 This board handles the 4 motors, the IMU and the 2 camera servos.
 The code is structured like this: